makman568/algofun/pq/falcon_envelopes.md

 **For Falcon envelope calculations, we use ~1,084** as the conservative planning estimate.

-**Empirical Validation:**
+**Empirical Support:**
-Mainnet telemetry from a well-connected node shows observed message totals of ~1,077 per round, closely matching the theoretical prediction and validating the model's accuracy.
+Mainnet telemetry from a well-connected node shows observed message totals of ~1,077 per round, closely matching the theoretical prediction and supporting the model's accuracy.

 **Why Use Theoretical Rather Than Empirical:**